EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 The identity proofing and verification procedures mentioned above are further elaborated and standardized in ETSI TS 119 461, which specifies "policy and security requirements for trust service components providing identity proofing of trust service subjects."
 This standard is particularly relevant to our implementation as it defines the requirements for identity proofing at two levels: Baseline and Extended Level of Identity Proofing (LoIP).

+The Baseline level of assurance is sufficient for use cases where the risk of identity fraud is low, such as online services that require a basic level of identity verification.
+In contrast, the Extended level of assurance could be required for use cases where the risk of identity fraud is higher, such as online services that require a high level of identity verification, or where the user is requesting access to sensitive information.

 Section 9 of ETSI TS 119 461 defines various use cases for identity proofing, including:

 * Physical presence (Section 9.2.1)